falkaer/the-guide/m1_memory_hierarchies/README.md

 # Memory Hierarchies, Computational Graphs and Compilers
+In this module I wll be getting in to memory hierarchies.
+Memory isn't just memory.
+There's various types of memory, different sizes, different speeds, different locations.
+When we formulate our programs in a more restricted fashion, such as declaring our intent through a graph, that allows us to optimize where memory is kept.
+Memory is everything as compute itself is very cheap, keeping the part of your code that does computations fed with data is expensive.
+Knowing more about how memory works will also help you parallelize your code for a greater speedup.
+I'll also introduce how to work with GPU's from the dual perspective of memory and parallelism.
+It is introduced in this module instead of concurrency as programming GPU's is a microcosm of memory and parallelism and introducing these concepts early on your journey will allow you some time to come to terms with the mindbending prospects of parallel programming.
+Also GPU's have become ubiquitous these last few years.
+Just look at Nvidia's stock prices!

 Not all efficiency comes from optimizing the various computational details like multiplications, divisions and such of a function.
 Quite a large part of it, in fact, comes from optimizing how much you write to and read from memory.
 'Which memory?' you might ask, rightfully.
 The answering the where, when and what of memory will be the focus of this module.
 We can almost always get more cores to throw at a problem, we can also, at least on the CPU, quite easily get more memory, but that does not change the amount of time it takes to get a piece of memory, only how much data we can have in memory before we have to go to a lower level, e.g. go from RAM to disk.
 This is even more important given the relatively slow improvement of memory over time.

 <figure markdown>
 ![Image](../figures/compute_vs_memory.png){ width="500" }
 <figcaption>